citrineos/citrineos.github.io/docs/architecture.md

 The server directory is an example implementation using the citrine modules.
 It is not designed for production use, but rather for local development and test environments.
 Citrine is designed in a modular fashion scale each module independently.
-If you want to just use it for local development, check out our guide here: [QuickStart](/quickstart.html)
+If you want to just use it for local development, check out our guide here: [Getting Started](/docs/getting-started.html)

 ---